dtaylor113/ocmui-team-dashboard/README.md

 - **Multi-timezone Support**: View all team members' local times
 - **Business Hours Detection**: Visual indicators for off-hours
 - **Identity Selection**: "I am..." feature for easy timezone setup
-- **Reference Time Mode**: Compare times across timezones
-- **DST-aware IANA Timezones**: Dropdown options show current UTC offset; list can be sorted by offset; all renders use IANA rules for correct DST handling
+- **Reference Time Mode**: Choose a time (09:00–17:00, 30‑min steps) and TZ to compare teammates’ local times; TZ dropdown can be sorted alphabetically or by GMT offset; all renders use IANA rules for correct DST handling

 ## 🐛 Troubleshooting